Brook Benton: Success

 In the mid 1960s, Benton recorded for RCA Records and Reprise Records with minimal commercial success.
 Then, in 1968, he signed with Cotillion Records, a subsidiary of Atlantic Records, where, the following year, he enjoyed his last major hit with "Rainy Night in Georgia", written by Tony Joe White and produced and arranged by Arif Mardin, a million-seller which topped the Billboard R&B chart.
+Cornell Dupree played guitar on the song.
 Benton recorded a total of five albums with Mardin, including a gospel album, during his stay at Cotillion.

 Benton eventually charted a total of 49 singles on the Billboard Hot 100, with other songs charting on Billboard's rhythm and blues, easy listening, and Christmas music charts.
 The last album made by Benton was Fools Rush In, which was released posthumously in 2005.
 He also had records released on various other labels, including All-Platinum, Brut, Olde Worlde, Stax and Groove Records.

 Death

 Weakened from spinal meningitis, Benton died of pneumonia in Queens, New York City, at the age of 56 on April 9, 1988.
-He was survived by his wife, Mary Benton, and six children: Brook Jr., Vanessa, Roy, Isreal, Gerald and Benjamin, all of Queens.
+He was survived by his wife, Mary Benton, and six children: Brook Jr., Vanessa, Roy, Is'real, Gerald, and Benjamin.